-Accredited by the Council on Social Work Education, the Bachelor of Science in Social Work degree program at Augsburg College is built on a solid liberal arts foundation, on theory-based training, and on professionally directed field experiences.
+Accredited by the Council on Social Work Education in its day school program and a candidate for accreditation in its Weekend College program, the Bachelor of Science in Social Work degree program at Augsburg College is built on a solid liberal arts foundation, on theory-based training, and on professionally directed field experiences.
 As important, social work education at Augsburg is built on an appreciation for the needs, concerns, and values of the individuals and groups who constitute today's multi-cultural society.
 The Social Work major in Augsburg Weekend College includes nine courses from the departments of psychology, biology, and sociology.
 Concentrations are possible in the areas of aging, chemical dependency, corrections, social ministries, and youth work.
 Field work is an important component of the program.